AliAshooriyoon/AliAshooriyoon/README.md

 # Ali Ashooriyoon

-I'm Ali and I'm 17 years old.
+I'm Ali, and I'm 17 years old.
 I work as a front-end developer.

 ## 🚀 About Me
-I'm a Frontend developer and I'm a German Studen🇩🇪🇩🇪 .
+I'm a Frontend developer, and I'm a German Student🇩🇪🇩🇪.

- I love Musics 🎵 and Movies! 🎥
+I love music 🎵 and Movies! 🎥

 Grumpy, committed, polite, introverted but social😶

 # ⚡️ More About Me